WORK TIMEMON – FRI: 9:00 AM to 5:00 PM CST

 Brew Kratom Tea

 Brewing tea from kratom powder like you would matcha powder is an easy, popular technique.
-You can also add kratom powder to your favorite black, green, oolong, white, or herbal tea and let it steep to help cut down that strong kratom flavor.
+You can also add any type of kratom powder to your favorite black, green, oolong, white, or herbal tea and let it steep to help cut down that strong kratom flavor.
 Combining kratom with tea is also a way to add the effects of caffeine, lavender, or any number of other plants or compounds.

 Add Kratom Powder to Foods or Smoothies